 - 1/2 cup roughly chopped assorted fresh herbs, such as tarragon, dill, mint, chives, parsley, and cilantro

 - 3 ounces soft goat cheese, crumbled (optional)

-- 2. Place the lettuce leaves in a medium bowl and toss with 1/4 cup vinaigrette.
+- In a medium bowl, toss the lettuce with about 1/4 cup vinaigrette.
 Arrange the leaves on two plates and then top with the radishes, avocado, and herbs.
 Finish with crumbled goat cheese, if desired.
 Sprinkle with salt and freshly ground black pepper.